Tirth27/Skin-Cancer-Classification-using-Deep-Learning/README.md

 15. **ShiftScaleRotate**: A spatial level transformation that randomly applies affine transforms: translate, scale and rotate the input.
 The allow scale and rotate the image by certain angles
 16. **Cutout**: A spatial level transformation that does a rectangular cut in the image.
 This transformation helps the network to focus on the different areas in the images.

-Figure below illustrates the before and after augmented image.
+Figure 5 illustrates the before and after augmented image.
 The augmentation is applied to only the training set while just normalising the validation and testing dataset.

 ![Data Augmentation](./readme_images/5.jpg)

+*Figure 5 Training set augmentation.*

 After the data pre-processing and data augmentation, we have around 46,425 images in the training set, 11,606 images in the validation set and 10,875 images in the testing set.
 The training set is divided into an 80/20 ratio where 80% is used for training and 20% as a validation set.

 # Overview of the Architecture
 The project contains two flow diagrams.
-The first step after downloading the data is to clean and combine the data.
+Figure 6 shows the model training pipeline, while Figure 7 shows the web UI flow.
+The first step after downloading the data is to clean and combine the data (Figure 6).
 The missing values in the patient demographic are imputed with the average values as the ratio of missing values is less than 5% in the overall dataset.
-The provided skin lesion images are of higher resolution, and it is not ideal for training the network on the high-resolution images.
+The provided skin lesion images are of higher resolution, and it is not ideal for training the network on the high-resolution images (Figure 3 and 4).
 In the data pre-processing steps, all images are cropped into 768x786 and 512x512 resolution to reduce random noise on the edges of the image.

 The data cleaning and pre-processing step are performed on all the dataset obtained from the 2020, 2019 and 2018 competition.
 Also, the image labels are reconciled and combined into a single training CSV file.
 The augmentation is performed on the fly during the model training process to reduce the storage space and improve efficiency.
 During the model training part, **Nth** images are read from the training folder and augmentation is performed on the CPU while the EfficientNet is loaded in the GPU.
-Augmentation is performed on the CPU, and training on GPU help to reduce the training time.
+Augmentation is performed on the CPU, and training on GPU help to reduce the training time (Figure 6).

 After each epoch, we check the validation accuracy of the model.
-If the validation accuracy does not increase after 15 epochs, the training process is stopped, and the best model weights are saved for the prediction).
+If the validation accuracy does not increase after 15 epochs, the training process is stopped, and the best model weights are saved for the prediction (Figure 6).
 The prediction is performed on the test set, and results are stored in the CSV file.
 Along with the model weights, all diagnostic information for the model is stored locally.

 ![Model training pipeline](./readme_images/6.png)

+*Figure 6 Model training flow diagram*

-The web UI contains five pages, of which four of them are used to explain the project and how to use the proposed CAD system.
+The web UI contains five pages, of which four of them are used to explain the project and how to use the proposed CAD system (Figure 7).
 The inference page named **"Our Solution"** is where the inference is made on the skin lesion images.
 All the validation is performed on the client-side to reduce the server overload.
 If the inserted information is not correct, then an error notification popup is shown; any user can easily understand that.
 Validated data is passed onto the server, where inference is performed by Onnx network, and response is return in the JSON format.
 On the website, we have configured the JQuery, which listen for server response.
 As soon as the response is return, the information is populated in a graphical format.
 Plus, for user convenience, we provide the functionality in which a user can generate the report in PDF format (Figure 7).

 ![WebUI FlowChart](readme_images/7.png)

+*Figure 7 Web UI flow diagram*

 ## CNN Architecture Design
 The project aims to classify skin cancer using skin lesions images.
 To achieve higher accuracy and results on the classification task, we have used various EfficientNet models.
 Transfer learning is applied to the EfficientNet models.
 We have unfrozen all the layer except BatchNormalization to stop the BatchNormalization layer from updating its means and variance statistics.
 If we train the BatchNormalisation layer, it will destroy what the model has learned, and accuracy will significantly reduce.